gpoore/codebraid/README.md

   `next` means continue from the last code in the current session.

 * `hide`={`markup`, `copied_markup`, `code`, `stdout`, `stderr`, `expr`,
-  `all`} — Hide some or all of the elements that are displayed by default.
+  `rich_output`, `all`} — Hide some or all of the elements that are displayed by default.
 Elements can be combined.
 For example, `hide=stdout+stderr`.
-Note that `expr` only applies to `.cb.expr` or `.cb.nb` with inline code, since only these evaluate an expression.
+  Note that `expr` only applies to `.cb.expr` or `.cb.nb` with inline code using Codebraid's built-in code execution system, since only these evaluate an expression.  `rich_output` is currently only relevant for Jupyter kernels.

 * `hide_markup_keys`={key(s)} — Hide the specified code chunk attribute key(s)
   in the Markdown source displayed via `markup` or `copied_markup`.
 Multiple